 This is an example from one of my previous works:

-“The main issue at play here in this question relates to Testimony and burdens and standards of proof.
+“The main evidential issues at play here in Mr. Blog’s circumstnaces relates to Testimony and burdens and standards of proof.
 Numerous legislative acts and various case law shall be discussed below.”

-As you can see, this is a very simple introduction that I have used for my assessments and examinations.
-My lecturer told me that this was a very good introduction as it addresses the main issues!
+As you can see, these are 2x very simple introductions that I have used for my assessments and examinations.
+My lecturer told me that this was a very good introduction as it addresses the main issues and sets the story for what is to be discussed next!

 I really believe that it is beneficial to keep your introduction/issue paragraph short.
 Otherwise, you will run the risk of waffling.

-TIP: Another reason to keep this paragraph short is so that you have extra words to use for the next 2 headings!
-So its’ a win-win!
+TIP: Another reason to keep this paragraph short is so that you have extra words to use for the next 2 headings.

 I like to think that most law students enjoy this part.
 This is where you will lay down the law as it stands.
-When it comes to answering this section; theres’ a few things to keep in mind.
-If you are dealing with a common law issue such as tort where it is case law heavy, be wary of how you use case law.
+When it comes to answering this section; there’s a few things to keep in mind.
+If you are dealing with a common law issue such as tort where it is case law heavy, be wary of how you intend to use case law.

 And I would normally encourage you to do that because you do know your stuff.
-I mean, you’re not studying law for nothing!
+I mean, you’re not studying law for anything!

 If you are referring to a leading case law, only include RELEVANT information about the case.
-This includes the background of the case, the judges’ name, the ratio decidendi (the reason for the judgment) and that’s as far as I would go.
-If you are referring to a case law for illustration purposes, I would suggest only referring to the illustrative part of that case only.
+This could include the background of the case, the judge’s name, the ratio decidendi (the reason for the judgment) and that’s as far as I would go.
+If you are referring to case law for illustration purposes, I would suggest only referring to the illustrative part of that case only.

 For example: if you are discussing unilateral offers in contract law, the leading case law is Carlill v Carbolic Smoke Ball Co.
 1 QB 256.
 It would make sense to refer to the background of this case, to discuss the ratio decidendi, mention the name of the judge and the principle/test established in this case (but keep the background information short – remember word count!).